PoisonMunna/Cyber-Process/README.md

 > An interactive dashboard to visualize and manipulate Linear Data Structures (Stack, Queue, and Linked List) in a simulated task management environment.

 [Project Preview](https://poisonmunna.github.io/Cyber-Process/)
-*(Replace the link above with a screenshot of your actual project)*

 ## 📖 Overview
 **Cyber-Process** gamifies the understanding of data structures.
 Instead of abstract diagrams, it treats data as "Tasks" that flow through a system: